Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Clauses in section only apply to [=representations=] that use indexed addressing.

 Note: [[MPEGDASH]] makes a distinction between "segment" (HTTP-addressable entity) and "subsegment" (byte range of an HTTP-addressable entity).
 This document does not make such a distinction and has no concept of subsegments.
+Usage here matches the definition of [[MPEGCMAF|CMAF Segment]].

 <figure>
 	<img src="Images/Timing/IndexedAddressing.png" />